gabrielvuksani/MyRoommate/replit.md

 ## Recent Changes

 **June 27, 2025 (Latest):**
-- ✓ Streamlined bottom navigation shadows to prevent blur interference
+- ✓ Completely removed all shadows from bottom navigation system
-- ✓ Removed excessive box-shadow layers from .bottom-nav and .nav-indicator
+- ✓ Eliminated all box-shadow properties from .bottom-nav and .nav-indicator in both light and dark modes
-- ✓ Kept only essential inset highlights for clean iOS 26 blur effect
+- ✓ Navigation now relies purely on iOS 26-style gradient blur effect without shadow interference
 - ✓ Updated refresh button in profile page to redirect to home page after data refresh
 - ✓ Changed handleRefresh function to use window.location.href = "/" for home navigation
 - ✓ Implemented iOS 26-style gradient blur effect for bottom navigation